Odinwattez/Python_domaincheck/README.md

    mkdir output
    ```
 3. Run the script with the `-f` flag pointing to the input file in the `data` folder and the `-o` flag pointing to the output file in the `output` folder.
+4. Optionally, use the `-l` flag to limit the number of domains processed.

 ## Requirements